giuliocerruto/MC-uncertainty-embedding/README.md

 ## Cerruto Giulio (277335, [giulio.cerruto@studenti.polito.it](mailto:giulio.cerruto@studenti.polito.it))

-The aim of this project is to embed the MC dropout uncertainty into the learning loss of a Convolutional Neural Network, so that weight updates coming from images recognized as spurious  (i.e. when the network provides for an uncertain prediction) are reduced, while  updates coming from clear images are amplified.
+The aim of this project is to embed the Monte Carlo dropout uncertainty into the learning loss of a Convolutional Neural Network, so that weight updates coming from images recognized as spurious  (i.e. when the network provides for an uncertain prediction) are reduced, while  updates coming from clear images are amplified.

-The project is mainly grounded on the implementation of two new classes: an **UncertaintyDropoutModel** class, relying, in turn, on a scheduler of class **SampleWeightScheduler**.
+The project is mainly grounded on the implementation of two new classes: an `**UncertaintyDropoutModel**` class, `relying`, in turn, on a scheduler of class **SampleWeightScheduler**.

 The code relies on *Tensorflow 2.5.0* (running on eager execution, which is enabled by default in this version).